MuscleMap/MuscleMap/docs/installation.md

 mm_gui --help
 ```

 If these commands print a help message instead of an error, the installation was successful.
+If you still find problems with installation, please open a [GitHub issue](https://github.com/MuscleMap/MuscleMap/issues) with an example.

 ---